damazz/HQCA/README.md

 # Acknowledgements

 A very big thank you to David Mazziotti, for supporting the work and myself through graduate school.
-Additionally to IBMQ for the support and development of open-access quantum computers, without which the extent of the current work would be impossible.
+Also would like to thank the IBMQ team for the support and development of open-access quantum computers, without which much of my graduate work from 2018 and onward would be very different in nature.